ooduye/aboki/README.md

 ## Like This?

-If you've enjoyed using `aboki`, feel free to send me some bitcoin!
+If you've enjoyed using `aboki`, feel free to star this project, send me some bitcoin!
 My address
 is:

 **17AcFdn8kTpGw1R34MC5U5SyZHrMbZK4Sq**